zopencommunity/meta/web/package_requests_server/README.md

 presented as the primary artifact and a zopen RPM match is retained as an alternative.
 Other ecosystems prefer the zopen RPM.
 Applying either reviewed artifact dismisses the remaining alternatives for that request.
+Approval also records the published version, architecture tags, last sync time, and a generated installation command.
+Python commands use the zopen wheel index and constraints file; RPM commands use `zopen install`.
+Maintainers can edit the command, compatibility details, verification command, and installation notes.

 Run it manually with: